mjrskiles/button-gate/README.md

 # Button Gate

-Button Gate is a firmware project for the ATtiny85 microcontroller that reads a debounced button input and controls a CV (control voltage) output using one of several modes: Gate, Pulse, and Toggle.
-The firmware supports a configuration action—triggered by a sequence of taps followed by a hold—which cycles through the available operating modes.
+Button Gate is a 1U Eurorack module with configurable actions and CV response.
+This repo is intended as an example project for reference by those seeking to learn synth/modular DIY.

 ## Features